A time-dependent scattering approach to core-level spectroscopies: Time-resolved RIXS

-Same as discussed in the section above, RIXS can be formulated in terms of a single photon being absorbed or emitted by the system.
-This time, we consider the system locally connected to two photon orbitals, one with energy $\win$ that will serve as the ``source'' for absorption, and a second one with energy $\wout$ will be the ``detector'' for emission and is initially empty.
-For the time being, we will describe a local problem in which both photons only interact with electrons at a single site ``0''.
-The problem is described by the Hamiltonian:
+RIXS can be formulated in terms of a single photon being absorbed or emitted by the system.
+We consider the system locally connected to two photon orbitals, one with energy $\win$ that will serve as the ``source'' for absorption, and a second one with energy $\wout$ will be the ``detector'' for emission and is initially empty.
+Since we are interested in obtaining the momentum resolved spectrum we need extended probe and sources\cite{Zawadzki2019}.
+This can be implemented in two different but equivalent setups, that we proceed to describe below.